Politics of Wales: Local politics

 For the purposes of local government, Wales was divided into 22 council areas in 1996.
 These unitary authorities are responsible for the provision of all local government services, including education, social work, environment and roads services.
-Elections for these areas take place every five years, with the last elections having taken place in 2017 and the next due to take place in 2022.
+Elections for these areas take place every five years.
 The lowest tier of local government in Wales is the community council, which is analogous to a civil parish in England.

-The Queen appoints a Lord Lieutenant to represent her in the eight Preserved counties of Wales, which are combinations of council areas.
+The Monarch appoints a Lord Lieutenant to represent them in the eight Preserved counties of Wales, which are combinations of council areas.

 In January 2021, the Local Government and Elections (Wales) Act 2021 came into force.
 This among other measures extended the voting franchise to 16- and 17-year-olds and foreign citizens legally resident in Wales for local elections, made changes to voter registration and enabled principal councils to choose between the first-past-the-post (FPTP) or the single transferable vote (STV) voting systems.

+As of the 2022 Welsh local elections Welsh Labour remain the largest party on a local level with 517 councillors across Wales, Plaid are second with 204 councillors, the Conservative party meanwhile are in third place with 111 councillors.
+Some councils in Wales, such as Pembrokeshire, have a strong tradition of independent politics, as such there are 327 independent councillors across Wales.

 Contemporary Welsh law

 Since the Laws in Wales Acts 1535–1542, Wales was annexed into England and has since shared a single legal system.
 England and Wales are considered a single unit for the conflict of laws.
 This is because the unit is the constitutional successor to the former Kingdom of England.
 If considered as a subdivision of the United Kingdom, England & Wales would have a population of 53,390,300 and an area of 151,174 km2.

-Scotland, Northern Ireland, and dependencies such as the Isle of Man and the Bailiwicks of Jersey and Guernsey, are also separate units for this purpose (although they are not separate states under public international law), each with their own legal system (see the more complete explanation in English law).

 Wales was brought under a common monarch with England through conquest with the Statute of Rhuddlan in 1284 and annexed to England for legal purposes by the Laws in Wales Acts 1535-1542.
 However, references in legislation for 'England' were still taken as excluding Wales.
 The Wales and Berwick Act 1746 meant that in all future laws, 'England' would by default include Wales (and Berwick-upon-Tweed).
 This was later repealed in 1967 and current laws use "England and Wales" as a single entity.

 Cardiff was proclaimed as the Welsh capital in 1955.

 Westminster

 In the UK Parliament

-In the House of Commons – the 650-member lower house of the UK Parliament – Wales is represented by 40 members of Parliament (MPs) from Welsh constituencies.
-At the 2019 general election, 22 Labour and Labour Co-op MPs were elected, along with 14 Conservative MPs and 4 Plaid Cymru MPs.
+In the House of Commons – the 650-member lower house of the UK Parliament – there are 32 members of Parliament (MPs) who represent Welsh constituencies.
+At the 2024 general election, 27 Labour and Labour Co-op MPs were elected, along with 4 Plaid Cymru MPs and 1 Liberal Democrat MP from Wales.